French Third Republic

 The French Third Republic (Troisième République, sometimes written as La III^{e} République) was the system of government adopted in France from 4 September 1870, when the Second French Empire collapsed during the Franco-Prussian War, until 10 July 1940, after the Fall of France during World War II led to the formation of the Vichy government.
 The French Third Republic was a parliamentary republic.

 The early days of the French Third Republic were dominated by political disruption caused by the Franco-Prussian War of 1870–1871, which the Third Republic continued to wage after the fall of Emperor Napoleon III in 1870.
 Social upheaval and the Paris Commune preceded the final defeat.
-The German Empire, proclaimed by the invaders in Palace of Versailles, annexed the French regions of Alsace (keeping the Territoire de Belfort) and Lorraine (the northeastern part, i.e. present-day department of Moselle).
+The German Empire, proclaimed by the invaders in the Palace of Versailles, annexed the French regions of Alsace (keeping the Territoire de Belfort) and Lorraine (the northeastern part, i.e. present-day department of Moselle).
 The early governments of the French Third Republic considered re-establishing the monarchy, but disagreement as to the nature of that monarchy and the rightful occupant of the throne could not be resolved.
 Consequently, the Third Republic, originally envisioned as a provisional government, instead became the permanent form of government of France.

 The French constitutional laws of 1875 defined the composition of the Third Republic.
 It consisted of a Chamber of Deputies and a Senate to form the legislative branch of government and a president to serve as head of state.
 Calls for the re-establishment of the monarchy dominated the tenures of the first two presidents, Adolphe Thiers and Patrice de MacMahon.
-However, growing support for the republican form of government among the French populace and a series of republican presidents in the 1880s gradually quashed prospects of a monarchical restoration.
+However, growing support for the republican form of government among the French populace and a series of republican presidents in the 1880s gradually quashed prospects of a restoration with the republic being seen as, in the words of Thiers, "the form of government that divides us the least".